-Hidden away within the rolling, piney sandhills lies an extensive ravine system created by the Gold Head Branch stream.
+Hidden away within the rolling, piney sandhills is an extensive ravine system created by the Gold Head Branch stream.
 Clear, cold stream water flows from a headspring near the 72-stair descent and meanders through the seepage slope ecosystem, eventually reaching Big Lake Johnson.
-Within this gulch temperatures are found to be much cooler, offering a reprieve to flora and fauna in the sometimes-harsh Florida climate.
+Within this gulch, temperatures are much lower, offering a reprieve to flora and fauna in the sometimes harsh Florida climate.

-Within the ravine an entirely different ecosystem seems to exist, one characterized by shade-tolerant plants and animals hiding from the heat of the sun apparent atop the ridge.
-The cold-hearty needle palm is found within a fern carpeted understory of shade-loving oaks.
-This lush hardwood forest attracts lizards, snakes and deer, but most noticeably is a haven for many birds, including migrating warblers, thrushes and bright cardinals that flit about in the brush.
+Within the ravine, an entirely different ecosystem seems to exist, one characterized by shade-tolerant plants and animals hiding from the heat of the sun apparent atop the ridge.
+The cold-hardy needle palm is found within a fern-carpeted understory of shade loving oaks.
+This lush hardwood forest attracts lizards, snakes and deer but most noticeably is a haven for many birds, including migrating warblers, thrushes and bright cardinals that flit about in the brush.

-Located on the high central ridge of Florida, Gold Head is already unique, a wonderful example of the state’s native sandhill habitats with an exceptional stand of old growth longleaf pines.
-Add in the deep ravines, fueled by natural springs and bisected by the Gold Head Branch, and you have a rare ecosystem just waiting to be explored.
+Located on the high central ridge of Florida, Gold Head Branch is a prime example of the state’s native sandhill habitats with an exceptional stand of old-growth longleaf pines.
+Add in the deep ravines, fueled by natural springs and bisected by the Gold Head Branch, and you have a rare ecosystem waiting to be explored.

 Visit Mike Roess Gold Head Branch State Park to see it for yourself.
 Come to the Real Florida.